hmans/flutterby-website/site/docs/01-the-basics/40-layouts.html.md

 #### Adding Layouts

-A **layout file** is a special file named `_layout.<ext>` that, when rendering a page, will wrap the rendered output of that page.
+A **layout file** is a special file named `_layout.html.<ext>` that, when rendering a page, will wrap the rendered output of that page.
 Layouts can be defined in any template languages supported by Flutterby; it comes with support for [ERB] and [Slim] out of the box, but many other languages can be added.

-Consider this example `_layout.slim` application layout:
+Consider this example `_layout.html.slim` application layout:

 ~~~
 doctype html